msearle5/xygos/docs/dungeon.rst

 are hidden from sight and are triggered only when your character walks over them.
 If you have found a trap you can attempt to |``D``isarm| it, but failure may mean activating it.
-Traps can be physical dangers such as pits, or magical runes or inscriptions which will cause an effect when triggered.
+Traps can be physical dangers such as pits, or machinery which will cause an effect when triggered.
 Your character may be better at disarming one of these types of traps than the other.

 .. |``D``isarm| replace:: ``D``\isarm

 All characters have a chance to notice traps when they first come into view (dependent on searching skill).
-Some players will also get access to magical means of detecting all traps within a certain radius.
+Some players will also get access to other means of detecting all traps within a certain radius.
 If you cast one of these spells, there will be a 'Dtrap' green label on the bottom of the screen, below the dungeon map.